 Continuing & Returning Students

-- Remember to request your accommodations the
+- Remember to request your accommodations every semester.

 - Schedule an appointment with your DSPS counselor to discuss your academic progress and/or additional needs.